Why Bother with the Local Church?

 You see, Jesus Himself is the temple, and as His body, bride, and fullness, the local church—your local church—is a place where God dwells with His people in a special way (I Cor.
 3:16-17).
 While we still await the full realization of God dwelling with His people at the second coming, the local church is that dwelling place transported back from the future into the here and now.
 Our corporate participation in a community of worship, love, forgiveness, grace, and laughter is an anticipation, a real taste of the future, breaking forth into the present.

-And because God dwells there, His people are restored to humanness, to being the priest-kings we were created to be, not just in the future, but right now!
+And because God dwells there, His people are restored to humanness, to being the priest-rulers we were created to be, not just in the future, but right now!

 But you are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of him who called you out of darkness into his wonderful light (1 Peter 2:9, emphasis added).